Koala-Uri/Koala-Uri/README.md

 Talking about Personal Stuffs:

-- NickName: Koala ( web&mobile developer ).<br>
+NickName: Koala ( web&mobile developer ).<br>
-- Main developer in [Spaero ( Airline Industry B2B MarketPlace )](http://spaero.co.uk) and [NooWait ( IOS App )](https://apps.apple.com/us/app/id1523989282)

 Your website is the most crucial component of your marketing strategy.
 I do not just create websites – we transform them into powerful communication platforms that drive online sales and deliver the results you care about.
 We do this by delivering clean, clear, and customized websites that create lasting impressions for your users, both visually and interactively.

 Regardless of the size, complexity, and scope of your project, we’ll create digital solutions to support your business growth and development.
-Whether it's complex eCommerce websites, portfolios, or general business sites, our creative thinkers will ensure that you’re getting responsive and accessible solutions.
+Whether it's complex eCommerce websites, portfolios, or general business sites, our creative thinkers will ensure that you’re getting responsive and accessible
+solutions.

 I am trying to build long-term business relationships by helping its clients leverage technology to scale their business to the next level.
 ❤ Have over 10 years of professional development experience.